ComposeGears/Valkyrie/README.md

     // Specifies the type of Preview annotation to generate for @Preview previewAnnotationType = PreviewAnnotationType.AndroidX

-    // Add explicit `public` modifier to generated declarations (default: false) useExplicitMode = false

     // Insert a trailing comma after the last element of ImageVector.Builder block and path params (default: false) addTrailingComma = false

-    // Number of spaces used for each level of indentation in generated code (default: 4) indentSize = 4
   }

   // Optional: Custom output directory (default: build/generated/sources/valkyrie)